Public Display Permit for Marine Mammals

 You must include one signed original and one electronic copy either via CD or via email (call our office at 301-427-8401 for an email contact).

-Permit applications for scientific research or enhancement of marine mammals are available on our permits page.
+Permit applications for scientific research or enhancement of marine mammals are also available on our website.

 No, you do not need a permit to export marine mammals for public display purposes.
 However, the receiving facility must demonstrate that they meet comparable standards.
 Please note that species listed as threatened or endangered under the ESA or depleted under the MMPA may not be exported.